 12.2 – Monetary Policy

 The monetary policy is a tool with which the Reserve Bank of India (RBI) controls the money supply by controlling the interest rates.
 They do this by tweaking the interest rates.
 RBI is India’s central bank.
-World over every country’s central bank is responsible for setting the interest rates.
+The world over every country’s central bank is responsible for setting interest rates.

 While setting the interest rates the RBI has to strike a balance between growth and inflation.
 In a nutshell – if the interest rates are high that means the borrowing rates are high (particularly for corporations).
 If corporate can’t borrow easily they cannot grow.
 If corporations don’t grow, the economy slows down.

-On the other hand when the interest rates are low, borrowing becomes easier.
-This translates to more money in the hands of the corporations and consumers.
-With more money there is increased spending which means the sellers tend to increase prices leading to inflation.
+On the other hand, when the interest rates are low, borrowing becomes easier.
+This translates to more money in the hands of corporations and consumers.
+With more money, there is increased spending which means the sellers tend to increase prices leading to inflation.

 Cash reserve ratio (CRR) – Every bank is mandatorily required to maintain funds with RBI.
 The amount that they maintain is dependent on the CRR.
 If CRR increases then more money is removed from the system, which is again not good for the economy.